Sign in

 Directors pay Class 1 NI contributions on their employment earnings at the same rates as other employees.
 But rather than using weekly or monthly earnings, Class 1 NI contributions are based on annual earnings.
 This means that directors who have fluctuating earnings will pay the same amount of Class 1 NI contributions as they would if their earnings were spread evenly through the year.

-If you have more than one job, you can end up paying more Class 1 NI than is due, as the 12 per cent rate could be charged on too large an amount of your total earnings from all your jobs.
+If you have more than one job, you can end up paying more Class 1 NI than is due, as NICs could be charged on too large an amount of your total earnings from all your jobs.
 You can apply to have some Class 1 NI deferred if this is likely to apply or reclaim the excess after the tax year end.

-If you are both employed and self-employed, then it is possible to end up paying more in employee’s Class 1 and self-employed Class 2 NI contributions than the total annual limit payable.
+If you are both employed and self-employed, then it is possible to end up paying more in employee's Class 1 and self-employed NICs than the total annual limit payable.
 Again, some contributions can be deferred or reclaimed.

 Class 1 NI contributions are payable on almost all cash payments an employee receives.
 Cash tips received directly from a customer, or where the employer has no influence over how tips are shared out, are exempt from NI (but are still taxable).
 Compulsory service charges are not exempt.